rgrams/ross_project_timer/addons/Ross's Project Timer/README.txt

 The plugin will create a button in the editor's top toolbar, on the left side next to the colorful sound volume bar.
 It will immediately start counting up time every second.

-If you switch to a different window it will automatically stop, and automatically resume when you switch back.
-It only counts time when the editor window is in focus.
-It also saves the elapsed time when you close the editor or disable the plugin, and loads your time when you open the project again or re-enable the plugin.
-It keeps a save file in its addon folder.
+By default the timer will automatically pause if you switch to a different window, and automatically resume when you switch back.
+You can toggle this on and off in the menu (see below).
+Your elapsed time is saved when you close the editor or disable the plugin, and loaded when you open the project again or re-enable the plugin.

      MENU